-How to Ask Someone to Be Your Reference
+How to Ask Someone to Be a Reference

+Asking someone to be a reference is an essential part of the job application process.
 To ask someone to be your personal reference, you should follow these steps:

-Step #1: Select your referees
+Step 1.
+Select your referees.

-Choose people who can provide a good account of who you are as a worker.
+Before you even start asking for references, take some time to carefully choose who you want your referees to be.
+Choose people who can provide a good account of who and how you are as an employee.
 These are people with whom you have had positive work experiences.

-Step #2: Ask your prospective referees for a reference
+Step 2.
+Ask your prospective referees for a reference.

 Reach out to each person on your list of potential references and submit a formal professional reference request.
 This is where you ask them if they would be willing to serve as a reference.

-Step #3: Share your expectations and needs
+Step 3.
+Share your expectations and needs.

-Step #4: Follow up
+Step 4.
+Follow up.

+Once your referee has provided a reference, thank them for their time.
+If they have given multiple references, send a thank-you note each time.
 Following up is a great way to show your appreciation for the time and effort a referee has invested in giving you a reference.
 If you get offered the job, the referee will want to know.
 They will be delighted and will want to celebrate your success!

-Example Email to Ask for a Reference
+Sample Email to for a Reference Request

 You may ask someone to be a reference either in person, over the phone, or via email.
 If you choose to contact them via email, you can use the following template: